From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Jailbreak Methods

 \section{Jailbreak Methods}

-In this section, we focus on various jailbreak attack methods from two distinct perspectives: the impact perspective and the visibility perspective.
-From the impact perspective, we categorize all methods based on the impact stages and the impact hierarchy.
-From the visibility perspective, we classify jailbreaks into black-box and white-box attacks, and further organize them according to their targets, such as LLMs, MLLMs, and Agents.
+In this section, we focus on various jailbreak attack methods from two distinct perspectives: the attack impact perspective and the attacker permissions perspective.
+We begin with a conceptual overview from the perspective of attack impact, introducing generalizable modules that are applicable across various jailbreak methods.
+Then, we conduct an in-depth analysis of specific methods proposed by different researchers based on the attacker’s access permissions.